-We thoroughly researched over 30 top-performing bike floor pumps before buying 14 for side-by-side tests, evaluating each for accuracy, air loss and ease of use.
+We thoroughly researched over 30 of the best bike pumps before buying 14 for side-by-side tests in 2019.
+We evaluated each for accuracy, air loss and ease of use.
 We looked at both classic brands as well as some newer less expensive ones and were surprised to find that price didn't always equal quality.
 Some of the best-priced bike pumps performed the best, while others fell apart.
 This year, we include three models designed for tubeless tires to reflect the growing popularity of discarding tubes.